cuncundev/move-on-api/README.md

     // please refer to the enumerations sections of this documentation "national_id_type": 1,

-    // integer, required
+    // string, required
-    // please refer to the enumerations sections of this documentation
+    // please refer to the enumerations sections of this documentation "national_id": "900131-10-1234",
-    "national_id": "900131-10-1234",

     // integer, required